MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-assignmentcompatibility-property.md

 ---
 title: "AssignmentCompatibility Property"
-description: "Sets whether an Enum can be assigned to from another Enum type.
-This is intended for backwards compatibility when splitting existing Options into multiple Enums." ms.author: solsen ms.custom: na ms.date: 06/23/2021
+description: "Sets whether an Enum can be assigned to from another Enum type." ms.author: solsen ms.custom: na ms.date: 06/23/2021